by Charles S. Garabedian

 Over a period of about 2 years, I read virtually everything they had to say about their “true” Christian fundamentalist faith and its historical origins—as they seemed to believe it or understand it.
 Many pieces of fascinating (and sometimes downright weird) pieces of religious information came my way until I had accumulated a mental box full of it—like the many pieces in a large jigsaw puzzle.
 One day, I finally realized that I could put all of those puzzle pieces together into a coherent historical narrative about how these fundies believed their “true” Christian faith and churches came into being and how they developed historically in Europe and the United States across 2,000 years.
 I wrote out this narrative story on the Alabama Live! message board, and to the best of my recollection, none of the fundies jumped on it as a false story—and these fundies would jump on you like a duck on a June bug if they smelled even the slightest error.

 The story below is my best remembered and best logical reconstruction of the historical fairy tale the fundies had related to me in the form of many disjointed puzzle pieces.
-As a professional archaeologist and sometimes historian, I realized after a while that these fundies had a fairy-tale-like perception of how their peculiar faith and churches came into existence—and I further realized that this perception of theirs was almost certainly false and at odds with the real history of the universal church.
+I realized after a while that these fundies had a fairy-tale-like perception of how their peculiar faith and churches came into existence—and I further realized that this perception of theirs was almost certainly false and at odds with the real history of the universal church.